jeygen/Algo-Practice/aTripToHanoi/README.txt

 2. How many recursive calls to towers() will be made before this first recursive call actually returns to the initial invocation?

-	Answer: towers(6, 2, 1) would lead to the recursive call of towers(5, 2, 3)
-		So it would take ?
-Maybe never?
+	Answer: It would take 15 recursion calls to return to the original invocation.

 3. Once towers(5, 2, 3) has invoked its first recursive call to towers() and this invocation has returned, what will be printed to stdout? (i.e. What actual move will be made by towers(5, 2, 3) ?)

-	Answer:
+	Answer: The first few lines will be "2 3", "2 1", "3 1".
+The full printout is in stdoutTowers523.txt.

 4. How will the second recursive call to towers() be invoked?
 Answer this question in the form: towers(x, y, z) where you give the actual values to the three parameters.

+	Answer: The second recursive call will be towers(3, 2, 3)

 Question: